 Ntukamazina, N. (2018).
 Simulating common bean performance under selected environmental stresses for improving index-based insurance model and its uptake among farmers in three districts of Rwanda (Doctoral dissertation, University of Nairobi).

+General comments:

+The manuscript needs a serious reformatting work in order to meet a critical review requirement.
+This reformatting includes: general structure of the manuscript, writing style, table reporting, results interpretation, the citation style, section numbering.
+It is difficult to suggest or bring appropriate/deep improvements when the form is completely missing.
+I would invite the authors to go through a certain number scientific paper.
+This will help in addressing the above mentioned issues.